TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

 		- x86 related content.
 (To be implemented)
 			- lapic, ioapic, tsc, intr, pmap etc..

+- ADVVM (AdvVM): Logical Volume Manager
+	- A Volume Manager for BSD.
+	- Based on the ideas from Tru64 UNIX's AdvFS and incorporating concepts from Vinum and LVM2

 - HTBC: A HTree Based Blockchain
 	- Intended to augment BSD's LFS & other Log-Structured Filesystems
 	- provide features of a blockchain to the VFS